-If Arqit were a passive foreign investment company, or "PFIC," for U.S. federal income tax purposes for any taxable year, U.S. investors could be subject to adverse U.S. federal income tax consequences.
+Arqit may be a passive foreign investment company, or "PFIC," for U.S. federal income tax purposes.
+Such classification for any taxable year, could result in adverse U.S. federal income tax consequences for U.S. investors.

-If Arqit were a PFIC for any taxable year (or portion thereof) that is included in the holding period of a U.S. Holder (as defined in the section entitled "United States Federal Income Tax Considerations") of Arqit's ordinary shares or warrants, the U.S. Holder may be subject to adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
-As of the date hereof, Arqit has not made a determination as to its PFIC status for its most recent taxable year or its current taxable year.
+If Arqit were a PFIC for any taxable year (or portion thereof) that is included in the holding period of a U.S. Holder (as defined in the section entitled "Certain Material United States Federal Income Tax Considerations") of Arqit's ordinary shares or warrants, the U.S. Holder may be subject to adverse U.S. federal income tax consequences and may be subject to additional reporting requirements.
+As of the date hereof, Arqit has not made a determination as to its PFIC status for its most recent taxable year or its current taxable year, and it may be possible that Arqit is a PFIC for either such years.
 Arqit's possible status as a PFIC is determined on an annual basis based on the composition of its assets, income, activities and market capitalization (which, depending on Arqit's stock price, may fluctuate significantly) in the relevant taxable year and therefore may be subject to change.
 Accordingly, there can be no assurance that Arqit is not a PFIC for any taxable year.
 If Arqit is a PFIC during such U.S. Holder's holding period for the ordinary shares or warrants, unless the U.S. Holder makes certain elections, Arqit will continue to be treated as a PFIC with respect to such U.S. Holder, even if it ceases to be a PFIC in future taxable years.
 U.S. Holders are urged to consult their own tax advisors regarding the possible application of the PFIC rules to holders of Arqit securities.
-For a more detailed explanation of the tax consequences of PFIC classification to U.S. Holders, see "United States Federal Income Tax Considerations - Passive Foreign Investment Company Rules."
+For a more detailed explanation of the tax consequences of PFIC classification to U.S. Holders, see "Certain Material United States Federal Income Tax Considerations - Passive Foreign Investment Company Rules."